Browns can cap 2020 turnaround with win over rival Steelers

 But 2020’s many twists have changed that.

-“That is so far in our rearview mirror that we can’t see it,” said Steelers coach Mike Tomlin, also expected to give league sacks leader T.J.
-Watt the day off.
+“That is so far in our rearview mirror that we can’t see it,” said Steelers coach Mike Tomlin.

 For Browns coach Kevin Stefanski, Sunday’s game will cap another turbulent week in his first season on the job.
 After putting together a game plan, he dealt with numerous disruptions and delays due with his team in the throes of a COVID-19 flare-up.

+Cleveland had to cancel practice on Thursday and only had two abbreviated indoor workouts.

-The Browns will be without five regulars at least, including top cornerback Denzel Ward.
-But they are expected to have back Jarvis Landry and three other receivers, whose absence last week as high-risk contacts deprived quarterback Baker Mayfield of playmakers in a shocking loss to the New York Jets.
+The Browns will be without five regulars at least, including top cornerback Denzel Ward, and three assistant coaches.
+But they will have back Jarvis Landry and three other receivers, whose absence last week as high-risk contacts deprived quarterback Baker Mayfield of playmakers in a shocking loss to the New York Jets.

 True to his nature, Stefanski remained stoic amid the COVID chaos.